JosephPoncini/HamsterHotel/README.txt

 // Hamster Hotel

-// Hotel Website for Hamsters based off an adobe xd prototype
+// Hotel Website for Hamsters based off an adobe xd prototype.
+To help with Responsiveness I made 3 css files for Desktop, Tablet, and Mobile Mode(there's a lot of redundant lines so sorry about that)

 //